reactjs/react.dev/content/blog/2021-12-17-react-conf-2021-recap.md

 Thanks to Vercel for publishing their [Virtual Event Starter Kit](https://vercel.com/virtual-event-starter-kit), which the conference website was built on, and to [Lee Robinson](https://twitter.com/leeerob) and [Delba de Oliveira](https://twitter.com/delba_oliveira) for sharing their experience running NextJS Conf.

+Thanks to [Leah Silber](https://twitter.com/wifelette) for sharing her experience running conferences, learnings from running [RustConf](https://rustconf.com/), and for her book [Event Driven](https://leanpub.com/eventdriven/) and the advice it contains for running conferences.

+Thanks to [Kevin Lewis](https://twitter.com/_phzn) and [Rachel Nabors](https://twitter.com/rachelnabors) for sharing their experiance running Women of React Conf.

+Thanks to [Aakansha Doshi](https://twitter.com/aakansha1216), [Laurie Barth](https://twitter.com/laurieontech), [Michael Chan](https://twitter.com/chantastic), and [Shaundai Person](https://twitter.com/shaundai) for their advice and ideas throughout planning.

 Thanks to [Dan Lebowitz](https://twitter.com/lebo) for help designing and building the conference website and tickets.

-Thanks to [Leah Silber](https://twitter.com/wifelette) for sharing her experience running conferences, learnings from running [RustConf](https://rustconf.com/), and for her book [Event Driven](https://leanpub.com/eventdriven/) and the advice it contains for running conferences.

-Thanks to [Aakansha Doshi](https://twitter.com/aakansha1216), [Kevin Lewis](https://twitter.com/_phzn), [Laurie Barth](https://twitter.com/laurieontech), [Michael Chan](https://twitter.com/chantastic), and [Shaundai Person](https://twitter.com/shaundai) for their advice and ideas throughout planning.

 Thanks to Laura Podolak Waddell, Desmond Osei-Acheampong, Mark Rossi, Josh Toberman and others on the Facebook Video Productions team for recording the videos for the Keynote and Meta employee talks.